Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 ### Running mininet scripts
 1. Run `./waf shell` in order to let the ns-3 set appropriate environment variables
+2. Go to the directory with mininet scripts
-2. Run a mininet script, for example: `python mininet-dir/examples/ns3/emptynet-simple.py`
+3. Run a mininet script, for example: `python mininet/examples/ns3/emptynet-simple.py`